 Are there scholarships available?

-There are a limited number of scholarships awarded to the most outstanding applicants to the program (not available to dual degree applicants).
-All applicants are considered for the scholarship and it is not necessary to submit a separate scholarship application.
-Scholarships are awarded by committee decision and take into consideration the entire application, not just test scores or GPA.
-The decision on scholarship is made at the same time when the admission decision is made, and award recipients will be contacted directly by the program.
+There are a limited number of scholarships offered to attract the most outstanding candidates (not available to dual degree applicants and applicants who request a GMAT/GRE waiver).
+All qualified applicants will be automatically considered for the scholarship, and it is not necessary to submit a separate scholarship application.
+Scholarships are awarded by committee decisions, considering the entire application (GPA, GMAT/GRE score, work experience, interview performance, etc.).
+The scholarship decision is made at the same time when the admission decision is made, and award recipients will be contacted directly by the program via email.

 Additional merit-based scholarships may be available during the study period, depending on available sponsorships from the centers, corporate partners, and the program.
 Students can also apply for financial aid from Rutgers and other channels.
 Learn more about financial aid at Rutgers here.
 In addition, hourly-paid assistantship opportunities at $17/hour may be available for talented students with suitable skills.
 You may consult the program coordinator for such opportunities once you enroll in the program.

 What is the difference between the Master of Supply Chain Analytics (MSCA) and Master of Supply Chain Management (MSCM) programs?